Docs Menu

 • An OpenAI API Key.
 You must have a paid OpenAI account with credits available for API requests.
 To learn more about registering an OpenAI account, see the OpenAI API website.

 • An environment to set up and run a Java application.
-We recommend that you use an integrated development environment (IDE) such as IntelliJ IDEA or Eclipse IDE to configure Maven to build and run your project.
+We recommend that you use an integrated development environment (IDE) such as IntelliJ IDEA or Eclipse IDE to configure Maven or Gradle to build and run your project.

 You must first set up the environment for this tutorial, which includes adding the necessary dependencies and setting configuration properties.